infolexa/bolt/README.md

-The HoneyComb Manifesto
+The Bolt Book
 =======================
 *by: Israel Dacanay Canasa*

-*This is an incomplete introduction to HoneyComb CMS.
+*This is an incomplete introduction to Bolt CMS.
 I should spend more time on coding ....*
 ----------------------------------------------------------------------------------------------

 Note to the Developer: In your hands are tremendous flexibility and power you've almost never heard of.